-* LBconfiguration is not part of the HDR CTCs.
+* LB and LP configuration is not part of the HDR CTCs.
 (This was suggested to be just to make the simulations faster.)
-[Revisit to consider this inconsistency with SDR CTC]
+It was pointed out that the two LD configurations are not included in some of the other “specialized” CTC, such as 360, 444.

 The proponent emphasized that low delay is an important use case.